christian-schw/spa-e-commerce-pokemon/README.md

 - Project Goal: Improving my software development skills in both frontend and backend as well as Cloud and DevOps.
 At the same time creating a fun project for a bit of nostalgia (childhood) ;-)
 - Number of Project Participants: 2
 - Time Period: October, 2024 - Present
-- Industry / Area: E-Commerce, Pokemon
+- Industry / Area: E-Commerce, Pokémon
 - Role: Developer
 - Languages: German, English
 - Result: TODO